 Remove any loose dirt, dust and debris by vacuuming or light brushing.
 Make sure you use a soft brush or specialised vacuum upholstery attachment to prevent damage and get the best results.
 Frequent vacuuming and brushing means you won’t have to do a deep clean all that often.

 It’s time to start your wet clean.
 Using water-based cleaning agents (such as a water-based shampoo or the DIY agents talked about earlier) you will first want to ‘spot clean’ on an inconspicuous area as a pre-test just to make sure the material has no adverse reaction to the cleaner.
-Once your happy, you can apply the cleaner to the stained and soiled areas, typically using a clean white cloth and gently agitating in a circular motion.
+Once you are happy, you can apply the cleaner to the stained and soiled areas, typically using a clean white cloth and gently agitating in a circular motion.
 You can also try steam cleaning with upholstery shampoo at this stage for a deeper water-based clean.

 Here at Soffa Mag, we always say prevention is better than cure!
 Once you’re happy with your clean, your final ambition should be to clean less often.
 Either through using a conditioning and protecting agent, or finding yourself a classy cover – you will significantly reduce the frequency of your overall cleaning routine.